 Young alumnae who have graduated within ten years from the Elliott School will receive special consideration to join the Leadership Circle.
 Alumnae who graduated in the past five years commit to a two-year membership term at this level with an annual gift of $250 for two years.
 Alumnae who graduated six to ten years out commit to a two-year membership term at this level with an annual gift of $500 for two years.

 Elliott School alumnae may join I/WE at the general membership level, which requires an annual gift of at least $50.
 All donations will benefit women's student scholarships at the Elliott School.
 General members will be invited to participate in I/WE events and programming.

-Joining the co-chairs on I/WE’s executive team are Interim Dean Ilana Feldman and Joe Strodel, AVP for development and alumni relations at Elliott.
+Joining the co-chairs on I/WE’s executive team are Vice Dean Ilana Feldman and Joe Strodel, AVP for development and alumni relations at Elliott.